diegomtassis/yamd-library/README.md

 It's currently work in progress.

-The utilities here are those which I needed to develop for other games and are generic enough to be extracted to a multipurpose library.
+The utilities here are those which I needed at some point in time for developing games and are generic enough to be extracted to a multipurpose library.

 Copy whatever you need for you game and remove everythinbg else.